kragen/derctuo/one-big-text-file.md

 on top of that is added by the askSam query language.
 A full-text index makes relatively powerful queries acceptably fast.

-Darius Bacon’s Doe and Halp systems automatically re-evaluate all the specially-marked code in a document upon demand, placing the resuls of each snippet after the snippet itself.
+Darius Bacon’s Alph (A literate programming hack) and Halp systems automatically re-evaluate all the specially-marked code in a document upon demand, placing the resuls of each snippet after the snippet itself.